Being a Screenwriter Part 2: Writing Your Screenplay Course Kit

 Designed for students to record their writings class after class, the Student Books acquire a quality that keeps the young screenwriters engaged in their project over time.
 The books serve as companions to the Instructor’s Guide and contain activity worksheets, questions to spark the imagination, and are a tool for students to brainstorm their screenplay ideas.

-When you adopt Being a Screenwriter2, your instructors will have access to a number of companion resources.
+When you adopt Being a Screenwriter 2, your instructors will have access to a number of online resources.
 The Resource CD includes tutorials for each lesson, lesson extensions, and other great ideas for the classroom.
 Word search and crossword puzzles help reinforce newly learned and used vocabulary.
 Links to other multimedia resources provide authentic lesson extensions.
 If your organization does not have access to CD drives we can substitute a USB thumb drive with all the electronc resources at no extra charge.

 Customer Quotes